It’s Time To Dust Off The Ol’ Suggestion Box with Nina Hershberger

 Of course, management needs enough humility to maximize this potential.

 At one retailer in the Nashville area, low-paid workers in the cavernous warehouse endured bitterly cold winters year after year.
-The store manager merely chuckled when reminded of his broken promises to build an office in the warehouse.
+The store manager merely chuckled when reminded of his broken promises to install Warehouse Resin Flooring and an office in the warehouse.
 Chuckled, and continued providing expensive kerosene for a heater that sent 99 percent of its warmth to the high ceilings.

 Finally, during the “honeymoon phase” of hiring a new warehouse supervisor, the boss relented and paid for materials, so employees could build their own office.
 The office is now cozy with just an inexpensive electric heater.